lmno/TOML/README.md

 # TOML

-Sublime Text 2 syntax highlight for [TOML](https://github.com/mojombo/toml) format.
+Sublime Text syntax highlight for [TOML](https://github.com/mojombo/toml) format.
+It is confirmed to work on both Sublime Text 2 and Sublime Text 3 beta.

 ## Installation
 The easiest way to install it is to use [Package Control](http://wbond.net/sublime_packages/package_control), but this package isn't available there yet.
 It is still pending approval.
 For now, it has to be installed manually as described below.